microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ## Disable query staging

-There are various components of the Dataflow Gen2 architecture, including the Lakehouse item used to stage data being ingested, and Warehouse item used as a compute engine and means to write back results to staging or supported output destinations faster.
-When warehouse compute cannot be used, or when staging is disabled for a query, the mashup engine will extract, transform, or load the data to staging or a destination.
+There are several components in the Dataflow Gen2 architecture.
+The Lakehouse item is used to stage data being ingested, while the Warehouse item serves as a compute engine and enables faster writing back of results to staging or supported output destinations.
+In cases where warehouse compute is unavailable or staging is disabled for a query, the mashup engine will extract, transform, or load the data to staging or a destination.

 Learn more about the [Dataflow Gen2 engine](https://blog.fabric.microsoft.com/blog/data-factory-spotlight-dataflows-gen2/#:~:text=The%20Dataflow%20Gen2%20Engine)

 ---

-Because the lab files are stored in a publicly accessible [GitHub repository](./Source_Files/), we will authenticate anonymously and ensure that we can successfully connect to and ingest the lab data.
+To get started with the lab files, you can find them in a publicly accessible [GitHub repository](./Source_Files/).
+We will authenticate anonymously to ensure successful connection and ingestion of the lab data.

 1. Click the **Configure connection** button from the yellow banner.

     ![Configure credentials](./Media/ConfigureConnection.png)

-1. In the **Connect to data source** window, select **Anonymous** from the **Authentication kind** drop down and then click **Connect**.
+1. In the **Connect to data source** window, select **Anonymous** from the **Authentication kind** drop down menu, and then click **Connect**.

     ![Connect to data source](./Media/ConnectToDataSource.png)